 - Fall or Spring semester

-- Pre-requisites: One semester of college level Italian
+- Pre-requisites: 2.8 GPA; and one semester of college level Italian

 - Students must take Italian

 Rome with its unparalleled history, is both an ancient and modern world capital.
 Rome is a city of 2.7 million comprised of small distinctive neighborhoods.
 The LdM Rome campus is located in the center of the historic city.
 It offers a small “green campus” that actively promotes respect for cultural diversity and the environment according to a specific green policy.
 This is an important feature of the study abroad experience that LdM Rome puts into practice every day, sharing it with all students.
 This central location can be easily reached from any part of the city by public transportation.
 LdM is situated between two metro stops, numerous bus lines, and is less than five minutes away from the central rain station (Termini) that services both airports.